Should You Put A Tarp Under Your Tent

 When choosing a tarp, the weather is a big deal.
 A tarp keeps you dry during rain by preventing water from entering your tent.
 In snow, it adds warmth by insulating the ground.
 In hot weather, it also protects you from ground heat.

-Must Read Different Types of Tents for Camping
+Must Read Top 10 Best Tents for Car Camping Adventures

 Type Of Terrain